 The Atlantic.Net Comprehensive Intrusion Prevention System (IPS)

-To protect our valued clients at both a networking and hosting level, Atlantic.Net provides a dual IPS solution which implements a NIPS (Network Intrusion Prevention System) and HIPS (Host Intrusion Prevention System) solution.
+To protect our valued clients at both a networking and hosting level, Atlantic.Net provides a dual IPS solution that implements a NIPS (Network Intrusion Prevention System) and HIPS (Host Intrusion Prevention System) solution.

 The IPS is placed at strategic points within a network and works with your firewall by inspecting packets that the firewall has already accepted as legitimate.
 Another IPS resides directly on the network, protecting against local vulnerabilities on the network layer.